-The deadline for this lab is the 2nd of April 2005.
+The deadline for this assignment is the 25th of March 2006.

 DB2 & XML v.
-3.4 IS4/2i1242/2i4042 Spring 2005 Models and languages for object, relational and web databases
+4.0 IS4/2i1242/2i4042 spring 2006 Models and languages for object, relational and web databases Stockholm January 2006

 2 XML & DB2

 This chapter introduces XML and DB2's facilities for working with XML.
 This is not a complete reference of either XML or DB2's XML extender.
 The following sections only present the aspects of XML and DB2 that are needed to complete the exercises that follow.